Manseok Park: Events

 Each June the park hosts the Suwon Galbi Festival, a highlight of the Korean gastronomic calendar.
 Galbi (marinated, barbecued beef ribs) originates from Suwon and is served all over Korea and around the world.
 The event consists of a massive number of pojangmacha (Hangeul: 포장마차) being erected and cooking up as much galbi as possible, accompanied by plenty of soju.

 During the 2002 FIFA World Cup, Manseok became the Suwon World Cup Park and large screens and stages were erected to celebrate the country's co-hosting of the event.
 Tens of thousands of fans from Korea and around the world witnessed the performances of the South Korean team on the big screens.

 Food and drink

 The park has a variety of restaurants and bars along the street to the north-east.
 There is a wide range of Korean food, including galmaegisal (갈매기살) and stewed chicken (닭백숙), and Datzzang Donkas recently opened its first branch outside Seoul here.
 There is a range of Korean-style bars, and also It Bar, a western-style alternative.

 Transport

-Most buses which serve north Suwon and many express buses between Suwon and Seoul stop just outside the park, including the frequent 65 (Anyang - Woncheon Resort) and the 7770 (Suwon Station - Sadang (Seoul) express).
+Most buses which serve north Suwon and many express buses between Suwon and Seoul stop just outside the park, including the frequent 65 (Anyang–Woncheon Resort) and the 7770 (Suwon–Sadang (Seoul) express).
 The nearest subway stop is Hwaseo on Line 1.
 The park is also close to the Suwon kt Wiz park baseball stadium and the Suwon FC football stadium.